Keira Knightley Won't Do Any More ‘Greased Up' Sex Scenes Directed by Men

 British star Keira Knightley has declared that she no longer wants to act in sex scenes directed by men, saying that she objects to the “male gaze” — a term of feminist film theory that describes the way men use the camera to turn women into sex objects.

-Knightley, 35, said she would be willing to star in love scenes if a woman is behind the camera.
-But she said perform naked in front of a group of men doesn’t appeal to her.
+Knightley, 35, said she would be willing to star in love scenes if a woman is behind the camera, but she said performing naked in front of a group of men doesn’t appeal to her.

 “It’s partly vanity and also it’s the male gaze,” the Pirates of the Caribbean star said in the latest episode of the Chanel Presents podcast.
 “If I was making a story that that’s what it’s about, it was about that journey of motherhood and body acceptance — and I feel like, I’m sorry, but that would have to be with a female filmmaker — I don’t have an absolute ban.
 But I kind of do with men.”